krobbi/afrogalypse/etc/builds/readme.md

 To export the game, export templates must be installed.
 This can be done in the Godot Engine editor at `Editor > Manage Export Templates...`.

-The game may need to be opened in the editor several times before exporting to reimport assets.
+The game may need to be opened in the editor one or more times before exporting to reimport assets.

 The editor should be fully closed before exporting the game from the command line.